 If you’re considering living fully or partially off your investments in the market, this alphabetically listed roundup may provide a good starting point for further research.
-For simplicity’s sake, the rates mentioned below are focused on gains from publicly listed shares, not property, dividends, precious metals, cryptocurrencies or other types of capital.
+For simplicity’s sake, the rates mentioned below are focused on gains from publicly listed shares and ETFs/mutual funds, not property, dividends, precious metals, cryptocurrencies or other types of investments.
 Also, the overview is about personal and not corporate taxation.
-Tax wrappers, like the UK’s ISA-system or pension accounts, aren’t included either.
+Tax wrappers, like the UK’s ISA-system, France’s Prélèvement Forfaitaire Unique (PFU), or pension accounts, aren’t considered either.

 Countries and territories in Europe with no capital gains taxes on long-held shares